 What Is Tapeworm Infection?

 Tapeworms are parasites that thrive in your gastrointestinal tract.
 A tapeworm infection affects your digestive system and leads to diarrhea, nausea, vomiting, anemia, and weight loss.
+According to a study conducted by the World Health Organization, more than 1.5 billion people, or 24% of the world’s population, are infected with soil-transmitted helminths every year.
+Women with anemia may deliver babies with a low birth weight due to the presence of parasites.
 As an expectant mom, a tapeworm infection may be more dangerous for you than others, so visit a doctor immediately if you suffer from the symptoms of a tapeworm infection (1).

 Causes Of Tapeworm Infection During Pregnancy

 A tapeworm infection occurs due to the five types of worms we list below.
 These worms commonly affect humans and are cosmopolitan in distribution.

 - Diphyllobothrium, or the fish tapeworm, occurs when you consume undercooked freshwater fish.